caracalla/caracalla/README.md

 # Welcome to my Web Zone

-I'm James, and I write C++ at a big internet company.
-For fun, I like to work on various projects, on things like real time 3D rendering, language learning, and web technologies.
+Hi, I'm James, and I write C++ at a big internet company.
+For fun, I like to work on various projects, spanning real time 3D rendering, language learning, and web technologies.

 I also have a blog, although it's pretty barren right now: https://caracal.la